-Please be advised that all instruction will occur in the English language
+Please be advised that all instruction will occur in the English language through vowels, consonants, diphthongs, word stress, syllabi pronunciation, accents.

 Southern States University offers five certificate programs at the undergraduate level that are three quarters long with nine courses in total.
 These certificates are: